Learn photometric principles for solar lighting design

 Lighting intensity measured in foot candles

 For most solar bollard lighting applications, the average and minimum illuminance values and the maximum to minimum uniformity ratio for the area to be illuminated are of the most interest.
 Developing a lighting layout that takes both of these values into consideration will ensure that an adequate level of light will be provided and that there will be no breaks caused by lighting level drops.
 To obtain the minimum illuminance value and maximum to minimum uniformity ratio of your site, you may wish to consult a lighting specialist, engineer or architect.

 The term solar insolation refers to the amount of sunlight that a solar bollard receives in one day.
 It is commonly measured in the amount of hours the bollard’s solar panel will be directly exposed to sunlight.
 The amount of sunlight light the bollard will receive will determine the level of power the bollard will have to operate.
 The less sunlight a lighting bollard receives, the less energy it will have to operate.
 Innovations in solar panels and the use of LEDs as a light source mean that solar lights today are able to run on far fewer insolation hours, making solar more and more accessible to northern or cloudy locales.

 Please note that it is necessary to judge the solar insolation that a site receives prior to installation.
 Each site is different and, although Reliance Foundry’s solar bollards expend energy efficiently, certain base levels of solar insolation are required to ensure that they operate effectively throughout the year.
 Northern environments should pay particular attention to the average number of no-sun days experienced.
-Shading, at any site may also affect a solar bollard’s ability to receive sunlight and thus its autonomy.
+Shading may also affect a solar bollard’s ability to receive sunlight and thus its autonomy.
 If you have question on the typical levels of solar insolation you region receives and if your site can facilitate the use of solar bollards, please contact the Sales Department.

 The term “dark sky” refers to efforts to reduce light pollution.
 Light pollution derives from light that is delivered ineffectively or in an uncontrolled manner.
 Cut-off lighting fixtures control light delivery so that less than 2.5% of the light output is allowed to escape the fixture above 90 degrees.
-Cut-off lights contribute positively to a site’s lighting performance except in the areas required to be darkest, under the LEED rating system.
+Cut-off lights may contribute to a site’s LEED status.
 For more information on how lighting design can help a project qualify for LEED credits, please visit the US Green Building Council’s guidelines on light pollution reduction.